realpython/python-guide/docs/writing/style.rst

 code and may have unexpected results.

 A better solution is to use parentheses around your elements.
-Left with an unclosed parenthesis on an end-of-line the Python interpreter will join the next line until the parentheses are closed.
+Left with an unclosed parenthesis on an end-of-line, the Python interpreter will join the next line until the parentheses are closed.
 The same behavior holds for curly and square braces.